Mitcheljager/svelte-tiny-linked-charts/README.md

 transition | 0 | Transition the chart between different stats.
-Value is time in milliseconds. showValue | false | Boolean whether or not a value will be shown. valueDefault | "\&nbsp;" | Default value when not hovering. valuePrepend | | String to prepend the value. valueAppend | | String to append to the value. valuePosition | static | Can be set to "floating" to follow the position of the hover.
+Value is time in milliseconds. showValue | false | Boolean whether or not a value will be shown. valueDefault | "\&nbsp;" | Default value when not hovering. valueUndefined | 0 | For when the hovering value returns undefined. valuePrepend | | String to prepend the value. valueAppend | | String to append to the value. valuePosition | static | Can be set to "floating" to follow the position of the hover.